-The safety, health and wellbeing of our patients, staff and medical specialists are of utmost importance to us.
+The safety, health, and wellbeing of Southern Cross Healthcare patients, staff, and medical specialists are of utmost importance to us.

 Southern Cross Hospital

 Covid-19 testing requirement

 New Plymouth Hospital

 All patients are required to complete two rapid antigen tests (RATs) before admission.
 Advice on how to take a RAT can be found here.

 If either result is positive, please phone your hospital as soon as possible.

 As soon as you have completed your RAT, please upload your results to MyCovidRecord.health.nz.
 One RAT per person can be reported in any 12-hour period.

 Please contact your hospital if you cannot access RATs for any reason.

 In addition, hospital staff will administer a RAT as part of the admission process once you arrive at the hospital.